-- 7. WCB staff with the designated authority to purchase goods and services on behalf of customers can, without secondary approval, purchase goods and services where the amount is less than \$2,500. - 8.
-Managers responsible for each cost center may designate (in writing) a limit of two employees (e.g., Supervisor and Administrative Assistant) to purchase, without secondary approval, goods and services for the internal administration of the WCB where the amount is less than \$2,500. - 9.
-Where the purchase amount noted on the invoice is greater than or equal to: - a. \$2,500 but less than \$20,000, secondary approval is required from a Manager or Team Leader. - b. \$20,000 but less than \$50,000, secondary approval is required from a Director. - c. \$50,000 but less than \$100,000, secondary approval is required from a Vice- President or designate. - d. \$100,000 or greater, secondary approval is required from the Chief Executive Officer or designate.

-10. Managers, Team Leaders, Directors, Vice-Presidents (and designates) and the Chief Executive Officer (and designate) cannot authorize their own purchase requests unless the amount is less than \$100.
+- 7. WCB staff with the designated authority to purchase goods and services on behalf of customers can, without secondary approval, purchase goods and services where the amount is less than \$5,000. - 8.
+Managers responsible for each cost center may designate (in writing) a limit of two employees (e.g., Supervisor and Administrative Assistant) to purchase, without secondary approval, goods and services for the internal administration of the WCB where the amount is less than \$5,000. - 9.
+Approval limits for the internal and external purchase of goods and services by WCB staff are outline through ADM PRO 01/2022, Secondary Approval Levels. - 10.
+Managers, Team Leaders, Directors, Vice-Presidents (and designates) and the Chief Executive Officer (and designate) cannot authorize their own purchase requests unless the amount is less than \$100.